stas-malavin/SMmisc/regexp-notes.md

+# RegExp notes
-# This file mostly describe regular expressions as in R (POSIX BRE and ERE), but also partly covers vim patterns and flags
+This file mostly describes regular expressions as in R (POSIX BRE and ERE), but also partly covers vim patterns and flags

 ## NB!
-All escapings in R's regexps should _be double-escaped_ (unlike using in, e.g. cat() or writeLines() call) This also concerns replacement patterns, e.g. '\\1' for backreferencing.
+All escapings in R's regexps should _be double-escaped_ (unlike using in, e.g. `cat()` or `writeLines()` call) This also concerns replacement patterns, e.g. `\\1` for backreferencing.

 `. () []` and so on _without escaping_ are _special symbols_ (unlike in vim)